phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-I am using verify_images function from fastai library to check for invalid paths in the folder.
-There are 59 images which are invalid links when downloaded using API returned links.
+I am using "verify_images" function from fastai library to check for invalid paths in the folder.
+There are 59 invalid image links when downloaded using API.

 ```python